Bukit Pandawa Golf and Country Club

 As we played through the next few holes, things seemed to feel familiar.
 The black volcanic rocks, the dry desert cactus vegetation, the dried twisted juniper-looking trees, the ground littered with dry twigs and fallen trees, and the slight aroma of pine trees in the air.
 Strangely, it somehow reminded us of Central Oregon!
 OK, so there was the Indian Ocean prominently in the distance, but other than that obvious distinction, we could swear we were somewhere in Bend!

-With a deep canyon on the right, a push isn’t what you want on the short 117-yard twelfth hole.
+With a deep canyon on the right, a push isn’t what you want on the short 107-meter (117-yard) twelfth hole.
 Menekse ripped her tee shot to the left front of the green.
 With a good lag putt and solid second putt, she made her first par of the day!
 Me, I flirted with the ravine, but we were able to find it.
 Happily, I was able to get up and down and really felt like I stole a shot there!

 The Best Par 3 on the World’s Best Par 3 Golf Course!

 I swung a smooth 6-iron that found the middle right of the green.
 Menekse found the back-left bunker, which turned out to be a little bit deeper than you realize from the tee.
-She hit a good bunker shot out and 2-putted for bogey.
+She hit a good bunker shot out and 2-putted for a bogey.
 With the paragliders drifting effortlessly above us, we were both very pleased with our scores here!

 We have added the thirteenth at Bukit Pandawa to the list of our favorite golf holes!